AdobeDocs/experience-platform.en/help/sources/connectors/crm/salesforce.md

 ### Authorize your [!DNL Salesforce] user to the Connected App

-Follow the steps below to authorize a [!DNL Salesforce] user:
+Follow the steps below to get authorization to use the Connected App:

 1. Navigate to **[!DNL Manage Connected Apps]**.
 2. Select **[!DNL Edit]**.